 The integration and cross-certification of separate infrastructure sources using PKI’s administered by independent government, states, cities, and possibly private businesses may be implemented.

-The diagram below shows how a truck managed under one OEM’s PKI and a vehicle managed under a second OEM’s PKI may trust an authenticated police car managed under a government PKI.
+The diagram below shows how a truck managed under one OEM’s PKI and a vehicle managed under a second OEM’s PKI may achieve trust for an authenticated police vehicle managed under a government PKI.

 MITIGATING VEHICLE-LEVEL NETWORKING AND COMPUTING CAPACITY REQUIREMENTS

-One of the technical challenges to be addressed by the automotive industry is the communication requirements to support V2V and V2X for autonomous vehicles.
+One of the technical challenges to be addressed by the automotive industry is the communication requirement to support V2V and V2X for autonomous vehicles.
 For example, the AECC (Automotive Edge Computing Consortium, www.aecc.org) describes itself and the challenges it intends to address as: “A consortium for driving the network and computing infrastructure needs of automotive big data.
 In the future, connected cars will typically not only allow for safer driving but also for smoother traffic flows and optimization of energy consumption giving lower emissions, which altogether will significantly improve the driving experience resulting in an environmental benefit.
 Those future automotive services will be expected to require a much larger data transfer capacity than used by connected cars today and to accommodate this, the current network architectures and computing infrastructures need to evolve.
 The consortium focuses on increasing network and computing capacity to accommodate automotive big data smartly between vehicles and the cloud using edge computing and more efficient system design.”

 The AECC’s approach appears excellent and well thought out.
 TrustCentral’s technology may potentially mitigate the presently anticipated demand for network and computing capacity.
 Mitigating that need may reduce costs as well as the network and computing capacity to support anticipated needs.
 There are several ways in which the security ecosystem can support these efforts.

-An AA’s authentication (and other endpoint metrics) on a broad and wide basis can help to keep the security ecosystem in a position in which it can maintain current authentication status, identity trust, trustworthiness, reputation scores and/or other scoring of IoT endpoints, IoT devices groups, vehicles, infrastructure, etc.
+An AA’s authentication (and other endpoint metrics) on a broad and wide basis can help to keep the security ecosystem in a position in which it can maintain current authentication status, identity trust, authorization provileges, trustworthiness, reputation scores and/or other scoring of IoT endpoints, IoT devices groups, vehicles, infrastructure, etc.

 Referring to the diagram, OEM 2 might have pre-determined that the police vehicle is an authenticated police vehicle.
 The AA of OEM 2 could inform vehicle 2 of this information without vehicle 2 having to ask.
-Such a method would likely reduce V2V traffic and computation at the vehicle level that might otherwise be used because vehicle 2 and the police vehicle did not have to query each other, thus avoiding their likely separate queries to PKI 2 and the Government PKI.
-That could result in a possibly repeated cross-certification query to authenticate, validate trust and/or reputation of the police vehicle and then for the two PKI’s to report back to vehicle 2 and the police vehicle.
+Such a method would likely reduce V2V traffic and computation at the vehicle level that might otherwise be required because vehicle 2 and the police vehicle did not have to query each other, thus avoiding their likely separate queries to PKI 2 and the Government PKI.
+That could result in a possibly repeated cross-certification queries to authenticate, validate trust and/or reputation of the police vehicle and then for the two PKI’s to report back to vehicle 2 and the police vehicle.